grassator/iamdee/README.md

 2. require()'d module must not have id in its define() statement or match the one specified in the requesting require() statement.
 3. Synchronous require of the form `const foo = require("foo")` is only allowed for already loaded modules.
+4. Module loading failed because its dependency failed to load.
+The name of the failed dependency is written after the error code.
+5. Failed to load the script.
+Usually this indicates a network or a security policy error.

 ## License